 This is a very important airport for Costa Rica and it features a great variety of services, such as: migration office, an emergency medical technician’s department, refueling service, a fire brigade department, bank services, telephones, internet, sanitary facilities, VIP Lounge, restaurant and cafeteria.

 In addition to that, only a few minutes from the airport you will find a great variety of hotels, from luxury resorts to boutique hotels or small lodges, banks, restaurants, domestic and local flights services.

 San Jose´s international airport, Costa Rica's first airport in Costa Rica in terms of relevance, receives flights from several important U.S. cities such as New York, Newark, Miami, Dallas, Los Angeles, Ft.
 Lauderdale, Houston, and Atlanta.

 Other cities from where you can take flights to San Jose are: Madrid, Paris, Panama, Managua, Guatemala, Salvador, Mexico, Tegucigalpa, Bogota.

 If being in a car for 4 hours does not sound appealing to you, but saving time in transportation is your choice, then small aircrafts are available through two major local airlines that provide scheduled local flights to several destinations within the country, including Quepos, Manuel Antonio.

-The hubs of both Sansa and Nature Air are located at the Juan Santamaria International Airport.
+The hubs of both Sansa and Sky Way are located at the Juan Santamaria International Airport.